Xorfor/Domoticz-BatteryLevels-Plugin/README.md

 This plugin will scan for battery levels of the 'normal' Domoticz devices.

 ### Z-Wave devices
-Implemented, using the latest Domoticz API/json url's.
-Not tested yet, I am not on the latest beta version of Domoticz, because of the problems with the latest Open Z-Wave interface.
+Implemented, using the latest Domoticz API/json url's of Domoticz 2020.2.

 #### Note
 It can take some time (days) before the battery levels of the Z-Wave devices are known.